Amitgm/Image_Classification_traffic_Signs/README.md

 A ReadMe.txt with more details.
 Note that we will be using the images inside the image sections subfolders, containing only the traffic signs.

+## Problem Statement

+To build and improve upon a machine learning model for the classification of images and achieve a high accuracy final model.